 An SEO Primer

-As an art, scientific techniques have to be used in reference to the purpose of the website, audience, message, aesthetics, and contents.
 A balance needs to be struck between the artistic qualities of the website and its adherence to search engine requirements because the look and feel of a website can be critical.
 There are many artistic design elements that interfere with a search engine from reading a site.
-It is important to know that any words contained within a flash movie, photograph, graphic, or code may not be visible to search engines.
+It is important to know that any words contained within a video, photograph, graphic, or code may not be visible to search engines.
 Even though you can see words on your website, it doesn't mean that a search engine can find them.
 This is a lesson that needs to be learned and understood.

 Functional and Fashionable Design

-Search engines don’t care about, reward, or penalize the visual appeal of your website.
-You can have a visually appealing, highly creative website, or one with no design and still get good search results.
-If your website illustrates your artistic capabilities, such as for an artist, musician, or photographer, then you should make sure that your site is highly aesthetic.
-You'll want to consider both aesthetics and search engine optimization.
-You may have to make some compromises.
-If your website is an e-commerce website, then it can actually be quite ugly and still be effective both in regard to search engine optimization and user interaction.
-Most of us just want a good looking and appealing website that search engines like, too.
+Search engines don't pay much attention to the visual appeal of a website.
+It is possible to have a visually appealing, highly creative website or one with no design and still get good search results.
+If your website illustrates your artistic abilities, such as for an artist, musician, or photographer, then you need to make sure that your site is aesthetically pleasing.
+It's important to consider both aesthetic and search engine optimization.
+It may be necessary to make some compromises.
+If your website is an e-commerce website, then it can be quite ugly and still be effective in regard to search engine optimization and user interaction.
+A good looking website that is appealing to search engines is what most of us want.

 Don't Get Framed